Joe Will, General Manager/Alternate Governor

 Dirk spent several years in the hockey department of the Chicago Blackhawks, including being head coach (1998-99), a scout (1997-98) and an assistant coach (1995-96).
 Graham played 12 National Hockey League seasons and 772 games, primarily with Chicago, but began his career with the Minnesota North Stars in 1983-84.
 He scored at least 20 goals six times, helped Chicago reach the 1992 Stanley Cup Final and served as the team’s captain from 1989-95.

 Graham posted a career-high 78 points (33 goals, 45 assists) in 80 games in 1988-89 and played in 90 Stanley Cup Playoff games, posting 44 points (17 goals, 27 assists) over his illustrious career.
 Known as a inspirational leader on-and-off the ice, Graham was an exemplary worker on both specialty teams.

 The Regina, Saskatchewan native originally selected by Vancouver in the fifth round (89th overall) of the 1979 NHL Entry Draft.

 Niklas Sundstrom, Development Coach

-Niklas Sundstrom enters his fourth season as a European scout, rejoining the Sharks after spending parts of four seasons (1999-2003) with San Jose as a player.
+Niklas Sundstrom enters his fifth season as a European scout, rejoining the Sharks after spending parts of four seasons (1999-2003) with San Jose as a player.
 Sundstrom helped San Jose reach the playoffs in three of those four seasons, compiling 12 points (1-11=12) in 30 playoff games with San Jose, often playing alongside current Sharks Development Coach Mike Ricci and Scott Thornton.
 The trio combined to be one of the most effective and popular lines in franchise history.